T he Spanish Registro de Empresas Acreditadas (REA) in the construction industry, is it mandatory for a foreign company?

-The Spanish Registro de Empresas Acreditadas (REA) is a compulsory administrative register for companies working in Spain in the construction sector.
+The Spanish Registro de Empresas Acreditadas (REA) is a compulsory administrative register for companies working in Spain in the construction/fit-out sector.
 Its function is to certify that the companies involved in this field comply with the requirements of capacity and quality in the prevention of occupational risks.

 The Registro de Empresas Acreditadas (REA)

 Registration in the REA register is carried out at the labour authority of the region (comunidad autónoma) where the company usually operates or is going to carry out its first provision of services in Spain.
 However, this registration is valid throughout the national territory and allows companies included in the register to work in the construction sector as contractors or subcontractors anywhere in Spain.